![]() ![]() |

 In

-the UK, bayonet type lamp fittings are the norm, though screw types are
+the UK, bayonet type bulb holders are the norm, though E27 Edison screw types are

 creeping in (thanks IKEA!).
-I would guess that in other parts of the
+I would guess that similar mountable lamp sockets are available in other parts of the

 paramount and needless to say, this project should only be attempted by